Tara Reid: Other ventures

 Reid has appeared on the cover of magazines including CosmoGirl, Rolling Stone, Seventeen, Maxim, Playboy, Stuff, and FHM.

 In 2007, Reid was invested in three restaurants (Bella, Geisha House, and The Shore) and opened Ketchup, a fast-food restaurant based in Los Angeles.

 Reid and Ed Hardy designer Christian Audigier designed Mantra, a clothing line that hit high-end department stores in 2009.
 In 2014, she released a new swimwear line and a perfume, Shark by Tara, inspired by the film franchise Sharknado.

-During the COVID-19 lockdowns, Jedward moved in with Tara Reid in Los Angeles.
+During the COVID-19 lockdowns, Jedward moved in with Reid in Los Angeles.

-Relationships
+Personal life

-Reid is not married and does not have children, which she says negatively affected her career.
+Reid has never married and has no children, which she says negatively affected her career.
 She froze her eggs in 2021.

 In March 2000, Reid met Carson Daly on the set of Total Request Live and they began dating.
 They shared an apartment in New York City and Daly proposed on October 29, 2000.
 In June 2001, Reid and Daly broke off their engagement.

-On January 18, 2010, Reid's boyfriend, Michael Axtmann, an Internet entrepreneur from Nuremberg, proposed to her at The Little Door restaurant in Los Angeles.
+On January 18, 2010, Reid's then-boyfriend, Michael Axtmann, an Internet entrepreneur from Nuremberg, proposed to her at The Little Door restaurant in Los Angeles.
 The couple had reportedly planned an intimate ceremony for summer 2010.
 On April 20, it was reported that the wedding had been called off and the relationship had ended.

 In November 2010, Reid began dating Danish businessman Michael Lillelund.
 Reid's spokesman reported that she and Lillelund had married the day before in Greece.
 Lillelund denied it, saying he had not been in contact with Reid in months.

 In August 2011, Reid publicized that she had married Bulgarian financier Zachary Kehayov.
 In October of that year, she announced that they were not legally married.

 Between 2013 and 2014, Reid was dating Israeli musician Erez Eisen from the band Infected Mushroom.

 In 2015, she dated Aaron Kaufman; he was fired as an executive of Blue Shield of California and sued by the company after he allegedly spent $100,000 of personal expenses, including trips with Reid, on his company credit card.

 In 2016, Reid and actor Dean May participated in Marriage Boot Camp, but were rejected when they were revealed not to be in a relationship.

 In September 2019, she began dating Nathan Montpetit-Howar, a music producer.